ShrRa/interpython_hpc/_episodes/21-cpu-sequential.md

   -- Use hardware with more processors to implement highly parallelized code.
 It can be a supercomputer with multiple CPU cores, or a computer with GPUs with thousands of smaller cores.

-Before we move on to large-scale supercomputing, let’s first look at a much smaller but very common situation:
-**how a simple piece of code can be written in different ways, and how that affects performance.
-(Approach 1)**
+Before we move on to large-scale supercomputing, let’s first look at a much smaller but very common situation - how a simple piece of code can be written in different ways, and how that affects performance.
+(Approach 1)

 Even if we’re only summing the numbers in a big array, the way we write the code can make a big difference.
 A naïve approach (using a `for` loop) processes one element at a time, while more efficient approaches can take advantage of the CPU’s ability to perform many operations at once.